-On the surface, building a website to market your program may seem a daunting task.
+On the surface, building a website to market your awards program may seem a daunting task.
 While it is certainly something you need to get right, getting the balance between utility, technical sophistication and beauty is easier than you might think.

 Sticking to the following tips will ensure your program website hits the mark and does everything you need to create a great impression and ensure your program gets the limelight it deserves.

 If you pick the right platform, building a website can be as easy as drag and drop.
 We are often asked what platforms we recommend for an awards marketing website and our answer is almost always a SaaS platform like Wix, Squarespace or WordPress.

 These platforms are WYSIWYG platforms (What-you-see-is-what-you-get).
 They allow you to drag and drop elements onto a page and allow you to see what it will look like as you go.
 Need a banner on the homepage?
 Drag it onto the screen, write your message and click save.
 That’s it.

 Like Award Force, these platforms are SaaS cloud products (Software as a Service).
 Which means you pay a subscription fee to access the service via the internet on a monthly or annual basis.
 By using a SaaS cloud product, you get: